Desbloqueie Recursos Exclusivos

 Absolutely, exquisitely minute,

-Absolutamente, infinitamente minúsculas,
+Absolutamente, primorosamente minúsculas,

 and yet we've discovered pretty much the full set.

-e ainda assim, nós descobrimos praticamente todas.
+e ainda assim descobrimos praticamente o conjunto completo.

 So, one of my most illustrious forebears

-Então um dos meus mais ilustres antepassados
+Então, um dos meus mais ilustres antecessores

 at Manchester University, Ernest Rutherford,

-na Universidade de Manchester, Ernest Rutheford,
+na Universidade de Manchester, Ernest Rutherford,

 discoverer of the atomic nucleus,